Skip to content

 Olivia Dean – ‘The Art of Loving’

 Olivia Dean’s The Art of Loving debunks the myth of the “sophomore jinx.”
 The album features themes like love, hope, hesitation, and longing, with a light touch that never waters down the emotion.
-Her vocals float over warm arrangements, giving tracks like “Nice to Each Other” and “Man I Need” a glow that lingers.
-What makes the album stand out isn’t its size but its clarity: Dean knows when to hold back, when to bloom, and how to make vulnerability feel like its own quiet power.
+Her vocals sound amazing over tracks like “Nice to Each Other” and “Man I Need.”
+What makes the album stand out is that Dean knows when to hold back, when to bloom, and how to take her power back by being transparent.

 The Best Albums Of 2025